balchua/humpback/README.md

 ## Executing the humpback

 ```
-humpback --application [your application name] --namespace [the namespace where you want the job to run] --command [the Job's command] --kube-config $KUBECONFIG
+humpback --application [your application name] --namespace [the namespace where you want the job to run] --command [the Job's command] --kube-config $KUBECONFIG --appconfig-path /tmp

 ```

 Where:

-* `--application` should be the name of the application defined in the `humpback.yaml`
+* `--application` or `-a` should be the name of the application defined in the `humpback.yaml`

-* `--namespace` which namespace the pod will be scheduled.
+* `--namespace` or `-n` which namespace the pod will be scheduled.

-* `--command` The actual command to run.
+* `--command` or `-c` The actual command to run.

-* `--kube-config`  If you are running this outside the Kubernetes cluster, specify this, otherwise leave it empty.
+* `--kubeconfig`  or `-k` If you are running this outside the Kubernetes cluster, specify this, otherwise leave it empty.

+* `--appconfig-path` or `-p` Additional path to search for humpback application config.  example `/tmp/`

 *Any Pod Status, that results to other than `Successful` will be returned as an error i.e. `exit(1)`*